 After they had gone, the Border collie pulled up Durant's chair, tossed one of the couch pillows onto it, and then stretched out her legs to prop her feet upon it.
 Although Merlin had said that the ship was stocked, she knew that it would take more than just basic supplies to get them through weeks of travel time.
 With his dwindling personal account, Samantha suspected he wouldn't be able to fill out the ship's supplies for long, so she began to form a plan.

-To the general public, Samantha Holden was on her way to the faraway world of Sillon, but Tristan had ensured that Sam Chase would still have access to her personal fortune through a secondary account.
+To the general public, Samantha Holden was on her way to the faraway world of Sillon, but Tristan had ensured that Sam would have access to her personal fortune through a secondary account.
 Using her own funds without Merlin's knowledge, she would purchase the rest of what was needed to fill out and pad the ship's stores.
-She wanted more than just food and toiletries.
-There was more to life than just the necessities.
+She wanted more than just food and toiletries; there was more to life than just the necessities.

 "What do I like to do?"
 Ivy asked with a finger up to her chin.
 She sat across from Samantha in the booth of an ice cream shop a few blocks from where Yum's Diner used to be, the establishment lightly crowded with a lunchtime rush.

 Jerad sat beside the lynx, carving his mound of vanilla ice cream with a fork into the likeness of a mountain he had seen in a movie.
-"This means something…" he muttered quietly.
+"This means something…" he intoned quietly.

 "It means you're playing with your food," Samantha chided with a chuckle.
 Jerad glanced up at her with an easy smile, but then Ivy looked back at the Border collie.